Assigning Temperatures to Eigenstates: Preliminaries

-\textit{Many-body systems.-} To ensure that the presented results hold generally for chaotic (thermalizing) many-body Hamiltonians with local interactions, we will provide numerical results for three different chaotic spin-$\frac{1}{2}$ open chains \cite{Suppmat}: The Ising model with transverse and longitudinal magnetic fields ($h_x$, $h_z$) on each site, the $XXZ$ chain (anisotropy $\Delta$) with transverse and longitudinal fields staggered along even and odd sites respectively, and the $XXZ$ chain with disordered transverse and longitudinal magnetic fields on every site.
-Reflection symmetry is broken where necessary by modifying edge sites \cite{Suppmat}.
-Parameters were selected to ensure chaotic level spacing statistics.
+To ensure that the presented results hold generally for chaotic (thermalizing) many-body Hamiltonians with local interactions, we will provide numerical results for three different 1D, and a 2D, non spin conserving, chaotic models.
+For all systems, we consider a spin-$\frac{1}{2}$ lattice of $L$ sites with open boundary conditions.

+The first model is the quantum Ising model, with transverse and longitudinal magnetic fields on every site.
+The transverse and longitudinal fields have strength $h_x$ and $h_z$ respectively.
+To remove symmetries of the model, we swap the $x$ and $z$ field strength between the first two sites.
+The chaotic Ising Hamiltonian is then

+The second model is the \textit{XXZ}-chain with staggered transverse and longitudinal magnetic fields along the even and odd sites respectively.
+In addition, we break the staggered pattern at the start of the chain by inserting $x$ and $z$ fields on the first and second sites respectively to remove any symmetry.
+The staggered \textit{XXZ}-chain Hamiltonian is then

+The last 1D model we used is the \textit{XXZ}-chain with disordered transverse and longitudinal magnetic fields on every site.
+In this case, rather than $h_z$ and $h_x$ being uniform across the sites, the on-site strengths $h_j$, $h'_j$, are chosen from a uniform distribution $[-W,W]$.
+The disordered \textit{XXZ}-chain Hamiltonian is then

+For all three 1D models, appropriate parameters were chosen to ensure chaotic level spacing statistics.
+Namely, $h_z = 0.5$, $h_x = 0.75$ for the Ising model, $h_z = h_x = 0.5$ for the staggered field model, and $W=0.25$ for the disordered field model.

+Finally, the 2D model we use is a square lattice, with \textit{XXZ}-like connections between neighboring spins $\langle j,k\rangle$.
+In addition, transverse magnetic fields are placed on the sites $j_a$ in one of the sub-lattices available within the bipartite square lattice, in order to break total spin conservation.
+The square lattice Hamiltonian is given by

+To ensure chaotic level spacing statistics, the parameters $J_{jk}$ and $\Delta_{jk}$ are drawn randomly from the uniform distribution $[0,2]$ and $[0,1]$ respectively.
+This choice of parameters ensures any symmetries of the lattice are broken.